chisophugis/lbd/source/funccall.rst

     .end  main
   $tmp9:
     .size main, ($tmp9)-main
       .cfi_endproc

-We have problem in analysis of the output ch7_1.cpu0.s.
+We have problem in analysis of the output ch7_3.cpu0.s.
 We guess and try to analysis as follows.
 As above code, we get the first argument “amount” from “ld $2, 56($sp)” since the stack size of the callee function “_Z5sum_iiz()” is 56.
 Next, check i < amount in block $BB0_1.
 If  i < amount, than enter into $BB0_2.
-We assume boundary > 40 and the content of address 16($sp) is the ptr_arg which stored the address 64($sp).
+We assume arg_ptr < 40 and the content of address 8($sp) is the arg_ptr.
-When it exits $BB0_2 and enter into $BB0_4, the register $3 is the point to the second argument and it do the sum += val in $BB0_5.
+When it exits $BB0_2 and enter into $BB0_3, the register ($3 + $5) = (arg_ptr
++ arg_offset=12) is point to the second argument and it do the sum += val in
+$BB0_5.
 It do i += 1 in $BB0_6 and jumb to $BB0_1 enter into second round.
 The second round do as above again, it will get the third argument and add to sum in $BB0_5 since the ptr_arg (16($sp)) is added 8 in the previous run.
-We assume the boundary > 40 but actually according the analysis the boundary is < 40, so the above analysis in not satisfied.
+We assume the arg_prt < 40 but actually according the analysis the arg_prt is 48($sp) which > 40, so the above analysis is not satisfied.
-The boundary > 40 is exist in llvm IR, and mips has the same translated.
+The compare arg_prt with 40 is exist in llvm IR, and mips has the same translated output.
 So, we don't know what's wrong.
-The llvm IR as following,
+The llvm IR and mips assembly output as follows,

 .. code-block:: bash